Concert Bands Performance

 The goals of the band summit are to have fun learning about and playing music together.
 It is also designed to ease the transition for middle school students as they gear up for high school band.

-A detailed schedule for the day is be published here.
+A detailed schedule for the day will be published here.
 The pizza dinner will be paid for by the Performing Arts Booster Club band fund.
 The concert will be free.
+Thank you to our volunteers who have signed up to help serve at this event!
+It’s a great opportunity to meet the next generation of J-Hawk Band members.

 Photos for Band Summit